AradhyaRay05/FWD-Internship/README.md

 ## 📜 License

-This project is open source and available under the MIT License.
+This project is open source and licensed under the [MIT License](LICENSE).

 ---